epam/edp-codebase-operator/docs/api.md

-CDStageDeployStatus defines the observed state of CDStageDeploy
+CDStageDeployStatus defines the observed state of CDStageDeploy.

 <table>
     <thead>